 This is where Pennies, the fintech charity which operates the ‘digital charity collection tin’, comes in.
 You may have used their donation service without even realising it at some point since their inception 10 years ago.
 It works in the exact same way as donating your change at a till by asking if you would like to round up your card payment to the nearest pound or donate a small set amount on top of your purchase to the businesses’ chosen charity.
 And boy, has it been effective.
 In 10 years they have raised over £30 million for over 650 charities from micro-donations made by UK consumers when making a card purchase in store or online.
 You can read about the incredible impact they have had for so many inspiring causes here.

-To date this fundraising initiative has only been an option for large retailers, but as of 6th September 2021 it has been extended to be inclusive of small and independent businesses through the Pennies IPOSUP initiative.
+To date this fundraising initiative has only been an option for large retailers, but it has recently been extended to be inclusive of small and independent businesses through the Pennies IPOSUP initiative.
 This means that any small business who uses the IPOSUP payment merchant can also show their support for their chosen charities and raise vital funds for them through micro-donations.

 Founders4Schools are proud to have been selected as one of the pioneering charities to partner with Pennies on this scheme to aid us in our mission to scale our services and make careers education accessible to all.
 It only costs us £1 to provide an inspirational business role model encounter for one student.
 A penny today will make a massive difference to the future lives of thousands of young people, putting them on the path to success through career inspiration.